budostylz/Office365-Development/README.md

 { "emailAddress": { "address": "fernando.l.narvaez.ctr@mail.mil" }, "role": "write" }

-[Customer's Name],

-I’d like to clarify the process for moving your forms and flows from DISA’s default environment to the JECC location.
-Based on current availability, there is only an ACP-JECC-Production environment, and no separate Development environment for testing before moving to production.
+[Cn ACP-JECC-Production environment, and no separate Development environment for testing before moving to production.

 Given this, the recommended approach would be to create duplicate apps or flows—one for testing and another for production—to ensure changes are validated before being deployed.